 This exercise requires a bag of peanuts-in-the-shell.
 Students do not need an additional handout to complete this exercise.
 This exercise may be used as a team-builder or an icebreaker for the beginning of the semester.
-The time necessary for the exercise and debriefing is about twenty minutes and is ideal for group sizes of 10-25, although it easily accommodates larger groups as well.
+The time necessary for the exercise and debriefing is about twenty minutes and is ideal for group sizes of 10-25, although the exercise can be performed on larger groups as well.

 - 1. The instructor rummages through a bag of peanuts-in-the-shell, choosing peanuts most similar in shape and size.
 Peanuts having clearly evident defining characteristics, such as split shell, an attached stem, discoloration, three nuts rather than two, etc., should be discarded.
 The selection process should yield approximately one-fourth more peanuts than number of participants.
-The qualifying peanuts are place in a large bowl that is then passed to each participant, who is asked to choose a peanut and to wait for additional instructions. - 2.
+The qualifying peanuts are to be placed in a large bowl that is then passed to each participant, who is asked to choose a peanut and to wait for additional instructions. - 2.
 Each person has one minute to get to know his or her peanut.
-Students cannot mark on their peanut, open it, or alter it in any way.
-They may sniff it, talk to it, lick it, fondle it, argue with it, confess to it-in short, whatever will aid them in getting to know it better. - 3.
+Students cannot put marks on their peanut, open it, or alter it in any way.
+They may sniff it, talk to it, lick it, fondle it, argue with it, or confess to it.
+In short, students may do whatever will aid them in getting to know it better. - 3.
 The peanuts are returned to the bowl along with those extra peanuts that had not been selected.
 The peanuts are then emptied onto a table or in the middle of the floor and participants are instructed to "find your peanut." - 4.
 If anyone cannot locate his or her peanut, he or she is invited to check everyone else's peanut and to negotiate ownership.
 (A short intervention by the instructor on the vagaries of "peanut napping" may be appropriate here.)